40net-cloud/fortinet-gcp-solutions/gcp-dm/hub/README.md

 # What next?
 Post-deployment Steps
 1. Connect to the Master Fortigate instance and set your administrator password.
 Wait for the cluster to come into full sync
 2. Connect to Slave Fortigate to make sure it is properly licensed and in sync.
 In case of HA sync problems, refer to [Fortinet documentation](https://kb.fortinet.com/kb/documentLink.do?externalID=FD36494)
-3. Remove public IP from nic0 of Slave instance.
-It was added for the sake of deploying PAYG licence, but will interfere with failing over the service Public IP during HA failover event.